The Bed of Procrustes by Taleb

 Contra the prevailing belief, success is not being on top of a hierarchy, it is standing outside of all hierarchies.

-The general principle of antifragility: it is much better to do things you cannot explain than explain things you cannot do.
+It is much better to do things you cannot explain than explain things you cannot do.